Header Graphic

 Or as Sri Nisargadatta, with the utmost acuteness, once said:

-In the Zen tradition there is mention of the ‘Zen illness’ (71a) or the ‘stink of enlightenment’, which may arise after a first satori.
-Further practise is required for the complete breakdown of the conceits of self until the entire being is transformed.
-This will take as long as it takes, which sacred texts suggest may be many lifetimes of practice.
-Damiani, in response to the question of why someone who has a true glimpse does not yet know, or is one with, the truth of the I AM (ie., true Soul or Spirit-Being), answered: "Because that's a long, arduous, difficult process, maybe twenty, thirty incarnations left to go."
-(72)
+In the Zen tradition there is mention of the ‘Zen illness’ (24) or the ‘stink of enlightenment’, which may arise after a first satori.
+Further practice is required for the complete breakdown of the conceits of self until the entire being is transformed.
+Some sacred texts suggest that may take many lifetimes of practice.
+Anthony Damiani, in response to the question of why someone who has a true glimpse does not yet know, or is one with, the truth of the I AM (ie., true Soul or Spirit-Being), answered: "Because that's a long, arduous, difficult process, maybe twenty, thirty incarnations left to go."
+(25)

 Harada Roshi, in commenting on the realization of one of his female disciples, Yaeko Iwasaki, spoke further of the Zen sickness: